Loading...

 Regular Exercise

-Keep track of how different foods affect your blood sugar levels and adjust your diet accordingly.
+Keep a food journal to monitor how different foods affect your glucose levels and adjust your diet accordingly.

 healthspan-mbl